On this page:

 Funding was made available through 2 streams:

-- Stream 1 was a non-competitive stream for all 12 Victorian Registered Aboriginal Parties (RAPs).
+- Stream 1 was a non-competitive stream for Victorian Registered Aboriginal Parties (RAPs).

 - Stream 2 was for not-for-profit First Peoples’ Organisations such as Aboriginal Controlled Community Organisations.